-- Team personnel and equipment are allowed in the pit lane only when work is being carried out on a car (respecting article 38.7 and concerning the number and type of personnel) and must withdraw as soon as the work is complete.
+38.7 Team personnel and equipment are allowed in the pit lane only when work is being carried out on a car (respecting article 38.7 and concerning the number and type of personnel) and must withdraw as soon as the work is complete.

-No equipment may be in the working area before the car has stopped in front of the garage. - 38.6 No operation may be carried out on the car by more than two mechanics.
+No equipment may be in the working area before the car has stopped in front of the garage.

+- 38.8 No operation may be carried out on the car by more than two mechanics.
+Four mechanics are allowed to push back the car in the angle-parked formation (45o position).
 No autonomous equipment may operate without its mechanic.
-A Car Controller (the 3rd member) may stand at the front of the car and, without intervening, oversee the work of the mechanics. - 38.7 TYRE CHANGES are not authorised during the qualifying sessions and the races except in the following situations: - A defective tyre - Switching between dry and wet-weather tyres following a change of weather conditions
+A Car Controller (the 3rd member) may stand at the front of the car and, without intervening, oversee the work of the mechanics. - 38.9 TYRE CHANGES are not authorised during the qualifying sessions and the races except in the following situations: - A defective tyre - Switching between dry and wet-weather tyres following a change of weather conditions